dmazin/dmazin.github.io/_posts/2022-02-04-crash-course-black-box-monitoring.md

 ### The third metric: errors
 We agreed earlier that one of the non-controversial qualities of a tool is, “does it work?”.
 Did your hair dryer turn on when you wanted it to?
 I think this is a fairly straightforward metric: we want to know when our service is broken.

 In terms of Ping, we’d track our HTTP responses.
-Specifically, we’d measure 5XX. /Not/ 4XX, though – those are client errors.
+Specifically, we’d measure 5XX. *Not* 4XX, though – those are client errors.

-This /is/ something you should alert on.
+This *is* something you should alert on.
 How you alert on it depends on the service.
 For some services, issuing any errors is a problem, so you may alert on the absolute number of errors (“more than 5 errors in the past minute”).
 More likely, you will alert on the error rate: (“more than 1% of requests errored out in the past minute”).

 ### Aside: where are we measuring this stuff?
 I want to pause to address a subtlety that I did not address yet.
 Where are we actually measuring this?
 Since this is client monitoring, you may think we measure this from the client.
-This /is/ a thing, and we /should/ measure client experience directly on the client (and there are many other things we should measure and care about, like “time to first byte”).
+This *is* a thing, and we *should* measure client experience directly on the client (and there are many other things we should measure and care about, like “time to first byte”).
 We do not measure from the client.

 In terms of availability, we measure from something pretending to be a client, but in terms of the other metrics, we’re measuring with something that sits inside of our own system.
 We could measure using something external to our service (a proxy that tracks every request in and out of our service) or internal (for example, if we use a tracing library).
 I won’t go into implementation details here; what’s important is to disambiguate that while we are measuring client experience, we are actually doing it from our side.